Arkham Stories (I.e. the Cthulhu-hack I use)

 Preparation:

 Investigators have stuff.
-However, I find tracking that kind of stuff and going on shopping sprees unimaginably boring.
-To simulate their planning and the stuff they 'always already had' on them (they can find more things during play, of course) I use the Preparation stat.
+However, we don't keep lists.
+To simulate their planning and the stuff they 'always already had' on them (they can find more things during play, of course), we use the Preparation stat.

 During play, every Investigator can 'create' a number of items they already had on them equal to their Preparation stat.
-Investigators have to make up where they got the item from, they can't just generate a shotgun from nowhere but the shotgun might be in their car.
-Which items require to spent Preparation is up to the GM, however, to buy stuff we use the Procure Action.
-Points of their Preparation that were spend refresh every Investigation.
+Investigators have to make up where they got the item from (they can't just generate a shotgun from nowhere; the shotgun might be in their car).
+The items that require Preparation are up to the GM; however, we use the Procure Action to buy things during play.
+Points of their Preparation that were spent refreshes every time the Investigators got time to restock their supplies.

 Calculating the cost to have an item prepared goes as follows: